 It's free and so much simpler than your scanner settings. (promise!)

 If you didn't do all of the above, it's okay, it can be confusing.
 Just wanted to pass this info along in case you're feeling ambitious and want the best possible scan of your photo.
-Any scan is better than no scan so send the best you have to be restored today!
+Run down to your local print shop with a thumb drive and they will do it for you.
+At the end of the day any scan is better than no scan so send the best you have to be restored today!